 Critical habitat is defined by the USFWS as: (1) the specific areas within the geographic area occupied by a species, at the time it is listed in accordance with the Endangered Species Act of 1973 as amended, on which are found those physical or biological features (a) essential to the conservation of the species and (b) that may require special management considerations or protection; and (2) specific areas outside the geographic area occupied by a species at the time it is listed, upon a determination that such areas are essential for the conservation of the species.
-"Conservation" means the use of all methods and procedures that are necessary to bring an endangered or a threatened species to the point at which listing under the Act is no longer necessary (FWS, 2004).
+"Conservation" means the use of all methods and procedures that are necessary to bring an endangered or a threatened species to the point at which listing under the Act is no longer necessary (USFWS, 2001).

-Criteria used by FWS to select critical habitat includes evaluation of an area to determine the presence of 'primary constituent elements,' as defined in the Proposed Rule (FWS 2004).
-These elements include physical and biological features that are essential to the conservation of the species, and that may require special management and protection (FWS 2004).
+Criteria used by FWS to select critical habitat includes evaluation of an area to determine the presence of 'primary constituent elements,' as defined at 50 CFG 424.12(b) (FWS 2001a).
+These elements include physical and biological features that are essential to the conservation of the species, and that may require special management and protection (FWS 2001a).
 Primary constituent elements for the arroyo toad include aquatic breeding habitats and non-breeding upland habitats.
-These elements are generally outlined by Sweet (1992, 1993) and were expanded and are specifically defined in the Proposed Rule including:
+These elements are discussed by Sweet (1992, 1993) and are specifically outlined in the Final Rule and include: